anoopkunchukuttan/geomm/README.md

 ## Acknowledgements
-The data-processing part of our code was taken from _[Artetxe's Vecmap Repository](https://github.com/artetxem/vecmap)_.
+The data-processing part of our code was taken from _[Mikel Artetxe's Vecmap Repository](https://github.com/artetxem/vecmap)_.

 ## References
 Please cite _[Learning Multilingual Word Embeddings in Latent Metric Space: A Geometric Approach](https://arxiv.org/abs/1808.08773)_ if you found the resources in this repository useful.